Your Complete Introduction to Hong Kong Taxation System

 - 2-tier corporation’s profits tax rate: 8.25% on first HK$ 2 million chargeable profits; 16.5% on the remaining profits.

-- Individuals’ salaries tax rate does not exceed 15%, low to medium income earners are taxed at lower rates under a progressive-rate system starting at 2% (from 2008/09 onward).
+- Individuals’ salaries tax rate does not exceed 15%, low to medium-income earners are taxed at lower rates under a progressive-rate system starting at 2% (from 2008/09 onward).

 - When individual taxpayers’ total income is lower than their total personal allowances, they are exempted from tax on their personal income.

-- The tax law in Hong Kong is stipulated in the Inland Revenue Ordinance (IRO), Chapter 112, and its supplementary Inland Revenue Rules and different orders made by Chief Executive under the Ordinance.
-As Hong Kong has been adopting common law as well as the IRO originates from tax law in UK, the court may follows tax cases of the UK and other countries adopting common law for reference of interpretation about the Hong Kong law of similar wordings when tax cases are going to courts occasionally.
+- The tax law in Hong Kong has stipulated in the Inland Revenue Ordinance (IRO), Chapter 112, and its supplementary Inland Revenue Rules and different orders made by Chief Executive under the Ordinance.
+As Hong Kong has been adopting common law as well as the IRO originates from tax law in UK, the court may follow tax cases of the UK and other countries adopting common law for reference of interpretation about the Hong Kong law of similar wordings when tax cases are going to courts occasionally.

 - Zero tax on capital gains, dividends or interest.